|

 Sir Winston Churchill makes his final appearance in the House of Commons on 27th July.

-Jim Reeves dies in an air crash on 31st July, aged 40.
+Jim Reeves dies in a plane crash on 31st July, aged 40.

 |